The interaction of neutrinos with Phantom, Quintessence, and Quintum scalar fields and its effect on the formation of structures in the early Universe: The Models

-where $V(\phi,\sigma)$ is a general potential for both the scalar fields.The kinetic energy sign is positive for the quintessence model and negative for the phantom model.
-The cosmological equations are given by the Friedmann and acceleration equations
+a general potential for both scalar fields and $ \phi $ and $ \sigma $ represents the quintessence and phantom fields, respectively.
+In above equation $\lambda_{\phi}$ and $\lambda_{\sigma}$ are constant values.
+The kinetic energy sign is positive for the quintessence model and negative for the phantom model.
+The cosmological equations are given by the Friedmann and acceleration equations: (\cite{Guo}; \cite{Zhang})